-The initial gas phase composition was derived from the low-NO_x situation described by McNeill et al. (2012) and is representative of the conditions encountered at the PUY station (Freney et al., 2011).
+The initial gas-phase composition was derived from the low-NO_x situation described by McNeill et al. (2012) and is representative of the conditions encountered at the PUY station (Freney et al., 2011).
 The emission and deposition rates used in the present work are derived from Mouchel-Vallon et al. (2017) and are reported in Table 1.
-Following the same procedure as Mouchel-Vallon et al. (2017), a gas chemistry spin-up simulation was run for 4.5 days until the appearance of the cloud at noon on the 5th day and the start of the aqueous-phase chemistry.
+Following the same procedure as Mouchel-Vallon et al. (2017), a gas chemistry spin-up simulation was run for 4.5 days until the appearance of the cloud at noon on the fifth day and the start of the aqueous-phase chemistry.

 The physical characteristics of a typical aerosol measured at the PUY station were derived from Sellegri et al. (2003).
-These

-10 data was used to initialize the aerosol particle spectrum as previously done in Leriche et al. (2007).
-The particle size distribution is represented as the sum of four log-normal modes, including an Aitken mode approximately 76 nm, a first accumulation mode approximately 410 nm, a second accumulation mode approximately 660 nm and a coarse mode approximately 2.6 μm.
+These data were used to initialize the aerosol particle spectrum as previously carried out in Leriche et al. (2007).
+The particle size distribution is represented as the sum of four lognormal modes, including an Aitken mode of approximately 76 nm, a first accumulation mode of approximately 410 nm, a second accumulation of mode approximately 660 nm and a coarse mode of approximately 2.6 μ m.
 More details on the physical characteristics of these modes (particle number concentration, geometric standard deviation and diameter) can be found in Table 2.
 The aerosol densities and soluble mass fractions are calculated using the chemical composition of the particles and are also reported in Table 2.